 In 1882, Dr. Samson ran to be a member of parliament for the County of Kent representing the Liberal Party but he was defeated by the Conservative candidate, Henry Smythe.
 It is known that Dr. Samson, became medical partners with Dr. Daniel Van Velsor.
 Dr. Van Velsor died in 1889 and he was replaced by Dr. Charles Baldwin Langford.

-Dr. Samson sold his home and practice to Dr. Langford and moved to Windsor in 1895 and he continued to practice medicine.
+Dr. Samson sold his home and practice to Dr. Langford and moved to Windsor in 1895 where he continued to practice medicine.
 Dr. Samson advertised his practice in the 1895 Farmers Business Directory for Elgin, Essex, Kent and Lambton Counties.
 Dr. Samson was a member of the Wayne County Medical Society.
 He was often a contributor to the Detroit Free Press on a variety of topics.
 Dr. Samson, was a gifted diagnostician, taking careful patient histories, in a time when laboratory tests were minimal.

 Dr. Samson, was a bachelor most of his life.
 He married Lillian G. Baines on the 5th of December, 1914 in Detroit, Michigan.
 Dr. and Mrs. Samson were both residing in Windsor at the time of their marriage.
 Mrs. Samson was born in Detroit, Michigan on the 11th of April 1871.
 She was the eldest of 3 children born to Charles Baines and the former Eliza Jane Aspinal.
 Her father was an auctioneer and her siblings were Charles Bell Baines (who died at the age of 21 of tuberculosis) and James F. Baines.
 By 1891, the Baines family was residing in Windsor, Ontario.
 According to the 1911 census, Lillian was 39 years old and living with her mother at 5 Victoria Ave. in Windsor.
 At the time of her marriage, Mrs. Samson was a secretary in a bank.

 Dr. Samson died on the 16th of July, 1924 in St. Petersburg, Florida.
 Upon learning of the death of Dr. Samson, the Town of Blenheim, lowered it’s flag to half mast.
 His funeral was held in Detroit and he was buried at the Elmwood Cemetery in Detroit.